George-Haughton/Maths-mapping-document/README.md

 ## Rate of change
 ROC is the speed at which a variable changes over a specific period of time.
 Rate of change is normally mentioned when referred to momentum and it can normally be represented as a ratio between a change in one variable relative to a corresponding change in another.
 Graphically, the rate of change is expressed as a slope if line.

-Here are a couple of exmaples:
+Here are a couple of examples:
 The question is f (x) = x3 + 10, and we are trying to work out the rate of change from 0 to 1.
 Firstly, we need to put the biggest number, this being 1 into the formula.
 So 1 x 1 x 1 + 10 = 11, then 0 x 0 x 0 + 10 = 10.
 Now we need to work out the answer of the question minus the inputs.
-So we have 11 – 10  = 1.
+So we have 11 – 10/ 1 - 0  = 1.
 So the rate of change of 1 – 0 = 1.
-                                       1 – 0
 Also the question asks for the answer to be put into binary, which for us is easy as the answer to the question was 1 which is already in binary.

+Another example is if the question is F (x) = 3x3 + 2x2 + 20x + 100.
+Again we will need to put the biggest number into the formula first which in this case is 16.
+So we do 16 x 16 x 16 which = 4096, then 4096 x 4096

 f (x) = x3 = 10